quang-do-se/aws-certs/devops/tmp/study.md

 - `Termination Protection for EC2` prevents users from terminating an instance but doesn't prevent the ASG from terminating instances.

+- CloudFormation
+  - `AutoScalingReplacingUpdate` - To specify how AWS CloudFormation handles replacement updates for an Auto Scaling group, you should use the AutoScalingReplacingUpdate policy.
+This policy enables you to specify whether AWS CloudFormation replaces an Auto Scaling group with a new one or replaces only the instances in the Auto Scaling group.
+    - `WillReplace: 'true'` will replace an ASG with a new one.
+  - `AutoScalingRollingUpdate` - To specify how AWS CloudFormation handles rolling updates for an Auto Scaling group, use the AutoScalingRollingUpdate policy.
+Rolling updates enable you to specify whether AWS CloudFormation updates instances that are in an Auto Scaling group in batches or all at once.

 ----------

 ## AWS Security Hub